 Docker

-First of all, you have to setup your Docker environment, Docker’s documentation is very easy to understand.
-Just follow correct documentation depending about your architecture (Linux or MacOs)
+First of all, you need to set up your Docker environment.
+Docker’s documentation is very straightforward and easy to follow.
+Just follow the correct documentation for your architecture (Linux or macOS).

 docker-machine start default